SamsungSAILMontreal/nino/README.md

   - [x] Vision Transformer (experimental code, *not part of the paper*)
 - [x] Training code for a NiNo step in a separate process (with an example for Llama3).
 - [x] Training dataset and training code for NiNo.
+  - Nov 22, 2024: the code update is important to reproduce the training of the NiNo model.

 # Pretrained NiNo models